MicrosoftDocs/winui-api/microsoft.ui.xaml.core.direct/xamldirect.md

 ## -description

-Represents the base class for all XamlDirect APIs.
-All of the XamlDirect APIs are instance methods off of this class.
+Represents the base class for all [XamlDirect](xamldirect.md) APIs.
+All of the [XamlDirect](xamldirect.md) APIs are instance methods of this class.

+[XamlDirect](xamldirect.md) is an API for accessing Xaml at a more primitive level for better CPU and working set performance.

 ## -remarks

 ## -see-also

 [XamlDirect.GetDefault](xamldirect_getdefault_846721868.md), [XamlDirect.CreateInstance](/uwp/api/windows.ui.xaml.core.direct.xamldirect.createinstance)

 ## -examples